axnion/lnu-school-projects/README.md

 Letsencrypt will take som modifications of existing configuration and also some new additions.
 If you already have done the self signed certificates you will have to revert back to how the configuration before you created the self certificates.

 #### Create certificates
-1. Create file structure for Let's Encrypt to use when validating domain `mkdir -p ~/app/letsencrypt/domain.com/.well-known`
+1. Create file structure for Let's Encrypt to use when validating domain `mkdir -p ~/app/letsencrypt/domain.com/.well-known`.
+Remember to replace domain.com with your domain.
 1. Open docker compose file in a text editor `vim ~/app/docker-compose.yml`
 1. Add a new volume to nginx container `- ./letsencrypt:/var/www`
 1. Open the default.conf file in a text editor `vim ~/app/default.conf`
 1. Change the last server which listens on port 80 to look like this.
+Don't forget to change domain.com to your domain.
     ```
     server {
         listen 80;